 Direct referrals are critical when it comes to B2B sales.
 Customers are likely to trust a recommendation from a trusted source than they will your sales team.
 Increase customer engagement by asking your past clients for referrals and recorded testimonials.

 It's vital that your target market has confidence in your products or services and having your customers advocate for your brand is extremely effective.

 5. Humanize your brand

 You may be dealing with other businesses but the fact is that you will be selling to people.
-As such you will have to create connections with the decision-makers by creating a story around your brand.
+As such you'll have to create connections with the decision-makers by creating a story around your brand.
 People don't buy products or services, they buy stories.
 Use storytelling to create lasting connections with your target audience.

-Create videos demonstrating the lengths you go to create solutions for your customers.
+Create videos and content demonstrating the lengths you go to create solutions for your customers.
 Show some behind the scenes photos and highlight your employees on social media.
 By humanizing your brand, customers will find it more approachable.